nanobox-io/nanobox-docs/source/local-dev/managing-local-data.html.md

 ---
 title: Managing Local Data
+description: Data stored in local Nanobox development environments can be managed using the tools you're already used to.
 ---

 When data components are provisioned inside of a Nanobox container, each is given its own virtual IP.
 These allow you to connect to your data services in your running container and manage them with your local client of choice.